NOT A DANCE

 Photography: Aidan Rivera

-Photographs are from the work’s development for Bridge for Dance’s Uptown Rising Performance Series.
+Photographs are from the work’s development for Bridge for Dance’s Uptown Rising Performance Series and its performance at West Fest: Top Floor on Bank.

 FUNHOUSE is a somatic exploration of the complexities and impacts of gender presentation within a cis-normative, capitalist society.
 It unpacks the intrinsically dichotomous and contradictory nature of ‘passing’ through a genderqueer lens, reckoning with the supposed safety and social value that comes with ‘passing’ as a trans individual within the understanding that such a safe haven is not accessible to those who hold non-binary identities.
 Pulling from Lecakes’ experiences as well as those of the dancers, it highlights the detriment that assumptions based on physical gender markers and expression can have on genderqueer people and their construction, understanding, and sense of self, calling for a reexamination of the role of strict binary categorization in the appointment of one’s societal value.